rundeck/affected-keys-checks/README.md

 ## Discovery

 To determine whether your systems are affected it is necessary to scan endpoints in your environment.
 Please use or adapt one of the options below.
-The key details are included in the scripts and the [Github Security Advisory](#) if another method is chosen to scan for them.
+The key details are included in the scripts and the [GitHub Security Advisory](https://github.com/rundeck/rundeck/security/advisories/GHSA-qxjx-xr2m-hgqx) if another method is chosen to scan for them.

 ### Job Definitions